How to apply for a British school

 Good Schools Guide Education Consultants

 The Good Schools Guide Education Consultants have more than 20 years’ experience of helping families from China - and all over the world - find the best UK schools for their children.
 Good Schools Guide Education Consultants offer a range of specialist services.
-For international, overseas or relocating families in search of a top boarding or day school in the UK we recommend The Global Premier School Service
+For international, overseas or relocating families in search of a top boarding or day school in the UK we recommend The Global Premier School Consultancy

 Here is a typical example of how our consultants were able to help a family relocating to the UK from China: